julian-garcia/inclusion-nudges/content/blog/2-ways-you-can-nudge-people-to-be-allies.md

 ---
 title: 2 Ways You Can Nudge People To Be Allies
 slug: nudge people to be allies
-category: Allies, change maker skills
+category: Allies, change maker skills, data-driven change
 post_date: 2020-09-11T20:46:00.394Z
 thumbnail: /images/uploads/allies.png
 excerpt: We give you two simple ways you can turn this around and make people